red-machine-games/raw-markdown-documentation/docs/gettingStarted.md

 # Getting started 🚀
-All products of Goblin Tech stack are open source based - it means that they all are available at public repositories with full related functionality.
+All products of Goblin Tech stack are open-source based - it means that they all are available at public repositories with full related functionality.
 You can find it at [Github](https://github.com/red-machine-games).
-In further sections we'll overview how to get started with represented products.
+In further sections, we'll overview how to get started with represented products.

 ## Table of contents
  - [Getting started with Goblin Base Server](#getting-started-with-goblin-base-server)